 Pictured below are the changing portraits based on Davis' concepts as they currently appear in Disneyland's Haunted Mansion.
 A note for trivia buffs: Notice that the portrait in the center below, which is a "Dorian Gray"-type of image of a decaying man, has been unofficially called "Master Gracey" by Mansion fans for years.
 Since it is the only portrait in the foyer at Walt Disney World's Mansion, it is assumed that it represents the "master" of the house (and the only tombstone on the Haunted Mansion grounds that represents a "master" of any type is the one for "Master Gracey," which is an homage to WED Imagineer Yale Gracey. ) While it is unlikely that a tombstone with the engraved title "master" would represent anyone other than a young boy in the real world, the deduction by Mansion fans still makes some amount of sense - and Disney seems to have acknowledged this fan-created factoid by naming the Mansion "Gracey Manor" in the Haunted Mansion movie, and more specifically, by creating a licensed cloisonne pin picturing the changing portrait in question and titling it "The Transformation of Master Gracey."

 Note that only Disneyland's Haunted Mansion contains the hallway of changing portraits.
-At Walt Disney World and Tokyo Disneyland, guests proceed directly from the Stretching Gallery to a loading zone for the Doom Buggies.
+At Walt Disney World and Tokyo Disneyland, guests proceed directly from the Stretching Gallery to a loading zone for the Doom Buggies (by alex at dh fashion).
 This is because at Disneyland, a long tunnel was necessary to take people from the facade building down underground and out to the main ride building (which is why the Stretching Gallery elevators and the associated gag were developed.)
 The Stretching Gallery gag was so successful at Disneyland that it was decided to keep it at the other parks' Mansions, even though it wasn't serving a practical purpose any longer.

 Peeking at the drawing board